Jaworzno: History

-After the Partitions of Poland, Jaworzno belonged to the Habsburg Empire, in 1809 – 1815 it was part of the Duchy of Warsaw, and in 1815–1846, it belonged to the Free City of Krakow, which in 1846 was annexed by the Austrian Empire.
-Jaworzno remained in Austrian Galicia until November 1918.
+After the Partitions of Poland, Jaworzno belonged to the Habsburg Empire, in 1809 – 1815 it was part of the Duchy of Warsaw, and in 1815–1846, it belonged to the Free City of Krakow, which in 1846 was annexed by the Austrian Empire; Jaworzno remained in Austrian Galicia until November 1918.
 In the 19th century, the village became famous for the so-called Three Emperors' Corner, where the borders of three powers met (German Empire, Russian Empire, and Austria-Hungary).
 In 1847, a new railway line connected Jaworzno's Szczakowa district with Kraków and Prussian Upper Silesia.
+From 1854 until 1867 it was the center of a district (Bezirk) (within Kreis Krakau until 1865); in 1867 it became part of Chrzanów district (Bezirk Chrzanów, Powiat chrzanowski).
 The village became a center of industrialization.
 A power plant was opened in 1898, and Jaworzno's coal mines extracted 84% of Galician coal.
 Several new factories were established here in the late 19th and early 20th centuries.
 As a result, on September 21, 1901, Emperor Franz Joseph I granted a town charter to Jaworzno.

 Following World War I, in 1918, Poland regained independence and control of the town.
-In the Second Polish Republic, Jaworzno belonged to the Kraków Voivodeship, in which it also remained after the war, until 1975.
+In the Second Polish Republic, Jaworzno belonged to Chrzanów County and the Kraków Voivodeship, in which it also remained after the war, until 1975.